def-gthill/lexurgy/doc/source/sc.rst

 This will turn [p] into [b], [t] into [d], and [k] into [g].

-It's invalid to have a single sound turn into an alternative list.
+It's invalid to have a single sound turn into an alternative list, or to have a list of one length turn into a list of a different length.

 Alternative environments
 ************************